 The Philadelphia Citizen’s 5th annual Ideas We Should Steal Festival ® took place on December 14 and 15, 2022.
 We scoured the country for the ideas, changemakers, and innovators who are transforming cities.
 Check back soon for videos of the panels and talks.
+Stay tuned for more information about the 2023 6th annual Ideas We Should Steal Festival happening this November!

-You’ll hear incredible panels and speakers from across the country talk about:
+Last year, we heard incredible panels and speakers from across the country talk about:

 Truth and the Media, Post-Midterms brought to you by the Lenfest Institute for Journalism